Geometry-Dependent Defect Merging Induces Bifurcated Dynamics in Active Networks

-In summary, { we show that the overlapping of motor boundary layers is critical in defect healing of active networks.} For V-shaped cracks, the active crosslinking also needs to overcome an elastic instability which will open up the crack, leading to a bifurcation of { merging} and buckling that can be tuned by the initial network geometry. { We also highlight two distinct features of active healing---energy consumption and active stresses---that require further study.
-Energy consumption is essential for the active binding of motors to microtubules and is a key driver of the healing process, as simulated in Section I.7 of the Supplemental Material.
-Active stresses, depending on the network geometry, can either promote or hinder healing, offer tunability in active systems.} It has been increasingly evident that cytoskeletal networks are gel-like materials \cite{ahmed18} and vulnerable to a plethora of mechanical instabilities from self-generated active forces.
-For example, a bifurcation of in-plane bending and out-of-plane buckling instabilities has been observed in extensile active sheets \cite{najma22}.
-Instabilities are not always obstructive.
-Cells can control and harness instabilities to create useful structures, such as mitotic spindles which are shaped by a barreling-type instability \cite{oriola20}.
-More work is needed to complete a mechanical-instability phase diagram of active networks and to uncover the regulatory mechanisms used by cells to control such instabilities.
+In summary, we show that overlapping of motor boundary layers can merge defects in active networks.
+For V-shaped cracks, the active crosslinking also needs to overcome an elastic instability which will open up the crack, leading to a bifurcation of merging and buckling that can be tuned by the initial network geometry.
+It has been increasingly evident that cytoskeletal networks are gel-like materials \cite{ahmed18} and vulnerable to a plethora of mechanical instabilities driven by self-generated active forces.
+Another example is the bifurcation of in-plane bending and out-of-plane buckling instabilities found in extensile active sheets \cite{najma22}.
+However, instabilities are not always detrimental.
+Cells can regulate and exploit mechanical instabilities to form functional structures, such as mitotic spindles which are shaped by a barreling-type instability \cite{oriola20}.
+Further work is needed to complete a mechanical-instability phase diagram of active networks and to uncover the regulatory mechanisms used by cells to control such instabilities.

 \onecolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}

 [1]{\dot{\boldsymbol{#1}}} {\widetilde{\bs{\nabla}}} {\bs{\nabla}} [1]{\widetilde{\bs{{#1}}}} [1]{\overline{\bs{#1}}} [1]{\hat{\overline{#1}}} [1]{\widetilde{\mathcal{#1}}} [1]{\bs{\mathcal{#1}}} [2]{\frac{\partial #1}{\partial #2}} [2]{\frac{\partial \widetilde{#1}}{\partial \widetilde{#2}}} [3]{\frac{\partial^#1 #2}{\partial #3^#1}} [2]{\frac{\partial^2 #1}{\partial #2^2}} [2]{\frac{\partial^3 #1}{\partial #2^3}} [2]{\frac{\mathrm{d} #1}{\mathrm{d} #2}} [3]{\frac{\mathrm{d} ^#1 #2}{\mathrm{d} #3^#1}} [2]{\frac{\mathrm{d} ^2 #1}{\mathrm{d} #2^2}} {\mathrm{d}} {p^\text{off}} {p^\text{on}} {P^\text{off}} {P^\text{on}} {p^\text{m}} {p^\text{d}} {P^\text{m}} {P^\text{d}} [1]{\langle #1 \rangle} [1]{\langle #1 \rangle_{\bs{p}}} [1]{\langle #1 \rangle_{\bs{pp}}} {\rho_\text{eq}} {R_\text{eq}} [1]{\widetilde{#1}} {\mathrm{Pe}}